alexjungaalto/FederatedLearning/material/Lectures.md

 * Unless stated otherwise, each lecture starts at 16:15 pm (local Helsinki time) and ends no later than 18:00 pm.

-* Lectures will take place in four different lecture halls
--  TU1 (Saab) and AS1 in TUAS building, Maarintie 8 <a href="https://goo.gl/maps/u9UvHHs1huHbf8wm7"> (see map) </a>.
+* On-iste lectures will take place in four different lecture halls ** TU1 (Saab) and AS1 in TUAS building, Maarintie 8 <a href="https://goo.gl/maps/u9UvHHs1huHbf8wm7"> (see map) </a>.
--  Y122 Hall D and U271 U9 in the undergraduate learning centre.
+** Y122 Hall D and U271 U9 in the undergraduate learning centre.

 * Each lectures can also be attended in the <a href="https://aalto.zoom.us/j/61924584460?pwd=MXJDSHFyemdCOS91aFJxMmhqdXJwQT09"> virtual lecture hall </a>.
 The lecture recordings will be made available timely.